 How do you know whether your relationship is worth putting in the effort to save?
 How do you decide when you should let it go?
-Each relationship and set of circumstances are different.
-Discernment Counseling is a therapeutic process that helps you and your partner gain more clarity and confidence to decide the future of your relationship.
+Each relationship and set of circumstances is different.
+Discernment counseling is a therapeutic process that helps you and your partner gain more clarity and confidence to decide the future of your relationship.

-First off, Discernment Counseling is not couples therapy.
-Discernment Counseling is an approach that helps couples slow down and look at the options they have for the future of their relationship.
+First off, discernment counseling is not couples therapy.
+Discernment counseling is an approach that helps couples slow down and explore options.
 These options may include restoring your relationship to health, moving toward divorce, or taking a time out and deciding later.

-Do you identify more closely with the leaning in or leaning out partner?
+Do you identify more closely with the leaning-in or leaning-out partner?
 In either case, you’re in a tough spot and most likely looking for guidance on how to move forward.
-We’ve created a set of questions to help you think through key areas of your relationship – focusing on your motivations and reasons for staying or going, rather than continuing to ruminate on how stuck or unsatisfying you feel with your partner.
+We’ve created a set of questions to help you think through critical areas of your relationship.
+These discernment questions will help you focus on your motivations and reasons for staying or going rather than ruminating on feelings of frustration or uncertainty.

-- What are all of your reasons for staying?
+- What are all my reasons for staying?
 For separation or divorce?

-- If you have children together, how much do they influence whether you stay or go?
+- If you have children together, how much do they influence whether I stay or go?

-- What are the hardest parts of your relationship?
+- What are the hardest parts of our relationship?

 - What individual contributions have you made to get your relationship to this point?
 Your partner’s contributions?